home-assistant/home-assistant.io/source/_integrations/input_number.markdown

 ### Restore State

-If you set a valid value for `initial` this integration will start with state set to that value.
+If you set a valid value for `initial` this integration will start with the state set to that value.
 Otherwise, it will restore the state it had prior to Home Assistant stopping.
-Note that this is only available if you added input number via `configuration.yaml`.
+Please note that `initial` is only available in a YAML configuration and not via the Home Assistant user interface.

 ### Scenes